csu-signal/TRACE/README.md

 Once restarted, open the VoiceMeeter Potato Application and set the following settings for each of the listed components:

 - Stereo Input 1:
-  - Click "Select Input Device" and set to the first microphone.
+  - Click "Select Input Device" and set to the first headset microphone.
   - Turn on the A2, A3, A4, and B1 buttons.
 All other buttons should be off.
   - Set the Gate dial to 2.7

 - Stereo Input 2:
-  - Click "Select Input Device" and set to the second microphone.
+  - Click "Select Input Device" and set to the second headset microphone.
   - Turn on the A1, A3, A4, and B2 buttons.
 All other buttons should be off.
   - Set the Gate dial to 2.7

 - Stereo Input 3:
-  - Click "Select Input Device" and set to the third microphone.
+  - Click "Select Input Device" and set to the third headset microphone.
   - Turn on the A1, A2, A4, and B3 buttons.
 All other buttons should be off.
   - Set the Gate dial to 2.7

 - Stereo Input 4:
-  - Click "Select Input Device" and set to the fourth microphone.
+  - Click "Select Input Device" and set to the fourth headset microphone.
-  - Turn on the A1, A2, A3, and A5.
+  - Turn on the A1, A2, A3, and A5 buttons.
 All other buttons should be off.
   - Set the Gate dial to 2.7

 - HARDWARE OUT
-  - A1 : Set to first mic \(ensures D1 hears D2, D3, and Builder\)
+  - A1 : Set to first headset \(ensures D1 hears D2, D3, and Builder\)
-  - A2 : Set to second mic \(ensures D2 hears D1, D3, and Builder\)
+  - A2 : Set to second headset \(ensures D2 hears D1, D3, and Builder\)
-  - A3 : Set to third mic \(ensures D3 hears D1, D2, and Builder\)
+  - A3 : Set to third headset \(ensures D3 hears D1, D2, and Builder\)
-  - A4 : Set to fourth mic \(ensures Builder hears D1, D2, and D3\)
+  - A4 : Set to fourth headset \(ensures Builder hears D1, D2, and D3\)
   - A5 : Set to `CABLE Input` \(workaround virtual cable for the 4th microphone\)

 Once these setting have been set, run `TRACE\scripts\print_audio_devices.py` to see the device id's of each input. \(i.e. `9` is the device I.D for the listed output item`9 : Voicemeeter Out B1 (VB-Audio Vo`)